DelKatey/vig.sq.crypt/readme.md

     	passcode			The keyword to encrypt or decrypt the text with

 	    text				The plain text to encrypt or cipher text to decrypt

+		Options:
+		    /?
+Display this help message
+			/help			Display this help message
+			/about			Display the about information for this program

 ## How this program came to be